 What’s focus peaking?
-It’s the best thing ever.
-I’ve set my peaking level to High, and red in colour.
+It’s great, that’s what it it.
+I’ve set my peaking level to High, and red in color.
 The LCD (or EVF, if you use it for composition) will then highlight everything that is in focus with a red fringe.
 The depth of field at f/16 is reeeeeeally thin, so the peaking makes life far easier.
 Frankly, I’d find the 90 mm extremely frustrating to use without this focus aid.

 I do own the manual focus gear for the 90 mm, although I haven’t used it too much.
 Unfortunately, the gearing on the Nauticam housing makes manual focus to be a slow, laborious process.
 I’ll probably use the focus gear on the next trip though.
-DMF is okay, but in practice it both hunts a lot, and it’s hard to find the minimum focus limit using DMF.
-Some of the nudibranchs we found (and when I say “we”, I mean our guide or Mads, I’m useless) were teeny, so it would have been really useful to be able to quickly set my focus distance to 28 cm.
+DMF is okay, but in practice it both hunts a lot, and it’s hard to find the minimum focus limit.
+Some of the nudibranchs we found in Tulumben (and when I say “we”, I mean our guide or Mads, I’m useless) were teeny, so it would have been useful to be able to quickly set my focus distance to 28 cm.

 Mark Galer did another video on speeding up low-light autofocus for Sony systems, which I found useful while I was working out the above settings:

-- I tend to accidentally hit the movie lever quite a lot while I’m moving around, so I’ve turned the movie recording function off (I wish that button could be reassigned, but it can’t) when I’m not in movie mode.
+- I’ve turned the movie recording function off (I wish that button could be reassigned, but it can’t) when I’m not in movie mode.
 It’s too easy to accidentally hit that lever on the housing.

-- I’ve set C3 to switch manually to “Super 35” (= crop sensor, APS-C) mode, which is a 1.5x digital zoom, as a budget supermacro.
+- I’ve set C3 to switch manually to “Super 35” (= crop sensor, APS-C) mode, which is a 1.5x digital zoom.
 I only used it a couple of times at Tulamben, but it can make it easier to get exact focus and composition with particularly tiny subjects.
 The files are still 18 MP with the 1.5x crop (the joy of a high-resolution sensor), so they remain eminently usable – the lens becomes, effectively, a 135 mm macro.